Schwarzbaer/friction_zero/README.md

   * Add one or more thrusters with an animation (sequence flame model)
 * All vehicles
   * Add cockpit camera
+* racetrack
+  * Add lane demarcations
+  * Add a gentle hilliness to the terrain
+  * Add a stretch gently curving back and forth
+  * Make hard curves gentler and/or add a bowl shape to their outsides
+  * Move trees a few meters away from the track
+    * More trees!
 * All maps
   * Some ambient lighting, please!
 * Lab map